 But this post has nothing to do with gravy or with pets.
 It has to do with another comfort food: Sussex County Beans.

 It’s a cold day today here in Texas; it was sleeting earlier — a good day to pull out the crock pot and make Sussex County Beans.
-Essentially the recipe is lima beans, corn, tomatoes and bacon with a touch of sugar cooked slowly together.
+Essentially the recipe is lima beans, corn, tomatoes and bacon (or salt pork) with a touch of sugar cooked slowly together.
 I don’t eat bacon very often but I thought I could make a pot of Sussex County Beans today… and then some Black-Eyed Peas by New Year’s and use up a small package of bacon.

 Seems most people I meet don’t like lima beans, so why are they so expensive in the frozen food section of the grocery??? $5 for two pounds.
 I bought the dried ones: $1.49 for one pound.
 The dried ones don’t retain their wonderful green color, so the end result will not be as pretty with the dried ones, but great stuff anyway.